VNX Gold (VNXAU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 VNX Gold Historical Price

-According to the latest data gathered on VNX Gold live price page, the current price of VNX Gold is 103.38USD.
-The circulating supply of VNX Gold(VNXAU) is 25.10K VNXAU , giving it a market capitalization of $2.59M.
+According to the latest data gathered on VNX Gold live price page, the current price of VNX Gold is 107.98USD.
+The circulating supply of VNX Gold(VNXAU) is 25.10K VNXAU , giving it a market capitalization of $2.71M.

 The VNX Gold Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VNXAU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.